robotology/robotology-superbuild/README.md

 To configure the Xsens MVN SDK please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

 ## Shoes
+Support for FTShoes/FTSkShoes depends on operating system.
-Support for `ROBOTOLOGY_USES_ESDCAN` option (shoes force/torque sensors) is only enabled when the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option is set to ON.
+   - For Windows the support is provided by`ROBOTOLOGY_USES_ESDCAN` option (shoes force/torque sensors) is only enabled when the `ROBOTOLOGY_ENABLE_ICUB_HEAD` CMake option is set to ON.

-**Warning: at the moment the ESD USB CAN only supports Windows, so this option is only supported on Windows.
-For Linux OS enable the `socketCan` option in [`ICUB`](https://github.com/robotology/icub-main) (not tested).
-This option does not support in macOS.**
+   - For Linux OS enable the `socketCan` option in [`ICUB`](https://github.com/robotology/icub-main) (not tested).
+   - This option does not support in macOS.

 ### System Dependencies
-To get the information from FTShoes/FTSkShoes, check and install the ESD USB CAN driver, please follow the steps for USB-CAN2 driver mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#usb-can-2).
+To get the information from FTShoes/FTSkShoes, check and install the ESD USB CAN driver, please follow the steps for USB-CAN2 driver mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#usb-can-2) (Windows OS).

 ### Configuration
-To configure the FTShoes/FTSkShoes please follow the steps for USB-CAN2 mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#usb-can-2).
+To configure the FTShoes/FTSkShoes please follow the steps for USB-CAN2 mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#usb-can-2) (Windows OS).

 FAQs
 ====